 Shiny copper has also been used for cooking through the ages.
 Pretty much one of the best conductors of heat that results in even cooking, copper is great for foods that you leave in the pot undisturbed for longer periods of time.

 Copper is also now mostly integrated with other materials, unlike the past where it was used in standalone pieces.
-Copper cookware sets can get very expensive, and just like iron and carbon steel, you cannot cook reactive foods in it.
+The best copper cookware sets can get very expensive, and just like iron and carbon steel, you cannot cook reactive foods in it.